PaulKinlan/paul.kinlan.me/content/2012-03-18-i-am-willing-to-pay-someone-to-move-my-blog-f.markdown

 ---
+date: 2012-03-18
+published: true
 slug: i-am-willing-to-pay-someone-to-move-my-blog-f
-date: 2012-03-18
+summary: 'I love Posterous, but it''s time for my blog to move on.
+I''m looking to hire someone to migrate my blog to a new platform.
+Must-haves include: static site generation, git integration, markdown/text/HTML support, preserving my current URLs and all imported posts, and full template control.
+Ideally, it won''t be Ruby-based.
+  I''m not concerned about hosted solutions, a fancy CMS, or comments.'
+tags:
+- blog migration
+- posterous
+- static site generator
+- git
+- markdown
+- html
+- templates
+- paid request
 title: I am willing to pay someone to move my blog from Posterous.
-published: true

 ---
 Posterous has been great for me, but now it is time to move it.